Some kids just LOVE trucks — there are so many cool vehicles in this category. So this book list is for those vehicle loving children.

 Trucks by Byron Barton

-At an early age, my oldest daughter loved all of Byron Barton’s books.
+At an early age, my oldest daughter loved Byron Barton’s books.
 His graphic style artwork and simple text appealed to her 1- and 2-year-old sensibilities.
-It will for many of your kids, too.
+It will be for many of your kids, too.
 Perfect for young readers!

 My Big Truck Book by Roger Priddy